 ENTRIES: As prescribed in Article 205.3.1 F of the USA Swimming Rules and Regulations, entries will be limited to those swims that allow the events for swimmers 12 years and younger to be completed within the prescribed time limit of 4 hours.

-11-12 YEAR OLD SWIMMWES MAY SWIM A TOTAL OF 9 INDIVIUAL EVENTS AND 2 RELAYS WITH NO MORE THAN 3 EVENTS PER DAY AND 1 RELAY ON SATURDAY AND 1 RELAY ON SUNDAY.
+11-12 YEAR OLD SWIMMERS MAY SWIM A TOTAL OF 9 INDIVIUAL EVENTS AND 2 RELAYS WITH NO MORE THAN 3 EVENTS PER DAY AND 1 RELAY ON SATURDAY AND 1 RELAY ON SUNDAY.
 ALL OTHER SWIMMERS MAY ENTER 2 EVENTS ON FRIDAY AND NO MORE THAN 3 EVENTS PLUS 1 RELAY ON SATURDAY AND 3 EVENTS PLUS 1 RELAY ON SUNDAY.

 Entries must include swimmer’s name, age, event name and number.
 Swimmers may enter with LCM, SCM, or SCY times.
 However, short course meter or short course yard times will be seeded after all long course meter times (LCM/SCM/SCY).